Ansh-Patoliya/python_learning/README.md

 ---

 <a name="about"></a>

 ## 🎯 About

 I started this Python learning journey on August 25th, 2025, with a goal: build solid Python knowledge and get perfect at it.
 This repo is my learning playground, filled with code examples, personal notes, and small projects.
 My goal is to build strong Python fundamentals while sharing my progress and creating a resource for beginners like me.
 Follow my progress and connect with me on LinkedIn @Ansh Patoliya where I share updates and learning moments.

 ---

 <a name="status"></a>

 ## 📅 Status

-- **Current Day:** Day 12 (September 5, 2025)
+- **Current Day:** Day 13 (September 6, 2025)
-- **Completed Topics:** Basics, Data Structures, Functions, OOP, File I/O, Exception Handling, Modules & Packages
+- **Completed Topics:** Basics, Data Structures, Functions, OOP, File I/O, Exception Handling, Modules & Packages, Numpy
 - **Completed Project:** Expense Tracker Application
-- **Ongoing Topic:** Numpy
+- **Ongoing Topic:**
 - **Started On:** August 25, 2025
 - **Goal:** Build a solid foundation in Python through hands-on practice and projects.

 ---

 <a name="daily-logs"></a>

 ## 🧠 Daily Logs

 Find my day-by-day learning journey here:
 `progress.md` (progress.md)
 Includes what I learned each day.
 ---

 <a name="daily-work"></a>

 ## 📈 Daily Work

 I organize my work by day in folders like `Day-01/`, `Day-02/`.
 Each folder has what I learned or built.
 Check them out:
 *Note: I’ll keep adding new day folders as I learn—stay tuned!*
 ---

 <a name="tools-and-extensions"></a>

 ## 🛠️ Tools & Extensions

 - Python 3.13.6
 - **PyCharm Community Edition** (current IDE)
 - Git & GitHub

-> **Note:** I started with **PyCharm** for a smoother Python development experience, better project structuring, and integrated debugging.
+> **Note:** I started with **PyCharm** for a smoother Python development experience, better project structuring, and
+> integrated debugging.

 ---

 <a name="ready-to-explore-heres-how"></a>

 ## 🚀 Ready to explore?
 Here's how:

 Clone this repo: `git clone https://github.com/Ansh-Patoliya/Python_learning.git`
 Check out `progress.md` for my daily learning or dive into the day folders (e.g., `Day-1/`).
 Run the code examples to see them in action!

 Feel free to experiment with anything you find interesting.

 ---

 <a name="feedback"></a>

 ## 💬 Feedback

 Have thoughts or suggestions?
 I'd love to hear from you!
 Open an issue here or connect with me on LinkedIn @Ansh Patoliya with #PythonLearning.